fluent/fluentd-docs-gitbook/plugins/parser/multiline.md

 with each new line.

-### formatN
+### `formatN`

 | type   | default            | version |
 |:-------|:-------------------|:--------|
 | string | required parameter | 0.14.0  |

-Specify regexp patterns.
-For readability, you can separate regexp patterns into multiple regexpN parameters, See "Rails log" example.
-These patterns are joined and constructs regexp pattern with multiline mode.
+Specifies the regexp patterns.
+For readability, you can separate regexp patterns into multiple `regexpN` parameters, See Rails Log example below.
+These patterns are joined and construct a regexp pattern with multiline mode.

 ## Example

-### Rails log
+### Rails Log

+With this configuration:

 ```
 <parse>